-Values absolute file system path to a directory Default DIR: /var/lib/xtreemfs/dir/database databases.
+Services DIR, MRC Values absolute file system path to a directory Default DIR:/var/lib/xtreemfs/dir/database MRC:/var/lib/xtreemfs/mrc/database Description The directory in which the Directory Service or MRC will store their - databases.
 This directory should never be on the same partition as any OSD data, if both services reside on the same machine.
 Otherwise, deadlocks may occur if the partition runs out of free disk space.